We Keep the Warfighter’s Mind in the Fight: Cherry Point Licensed Clinical Social Workers

+Borja and Hayes are components of a multifaceted approach to ensure the mental health of MCAS Cherry Point’s Marines and Sailors and their ability to deploy in support of extended training and operations and to reintegrate with their communities and families upon their return.

+“Good mental health supports mission readiness through resiliency, adaptability and typically leads to improved sleep outcomes and judgement,” said Hayes.
+“Poor mental health impacts resiliency, judgement, understanding, adaptability and capacity, which can pose a risk to the mission.

-Navy Lt.
-Joelle Borja serves as a Licensed Clinical Social Worker aboard Navy Medicine Readiness and Training Command Cherry Point.
-“Mental Health directly correlates to overall health,” said the Pittsburgh, Pennsylvania native.
+“Mental Health directly correlates to overall health,” said Borja, a native of Pittsburgh, Pennsylvania.
 “It impacts the ability to tolerate and navigate stressors, how we interpret our circumstances and interact with our environment.”

+Part of the Mental Health team’s job is to assess whether a Marine or Sailor can deploy to conduct their mission or if they need a period of treatment before returning to duty, said Borja.
+The team’s overall goal is to ensure a service member has the support they need to return to full duty and have a meaningful career.

+While serving towards the same goal of readiness, Borja and Hayes’ treatment methods differ to address the specific needs of their patients.

 |Date Taken: